eika-sia/DiscordGamesBot/README.md

   ### So what are all the features I'm talking about?

-  Bot can play 3 different games: blackjack, sokoban, snake.
+  Bot can play 6 different games: blackjack, sokoban, snake, tetris, 2048 and rock paper scissors.
 Each game has it's own help cards once you run them, everything can be found with &help.
 Prefix is changable, default is "&".
 It can send you memes, temporarly mute members and delete messages in bulk.

 ## Can I use your code?